Flashkid0201/Your-own-file-type/README.md

 then duplicate the application to your desktop

-then rename the file type to what ever you did in the .reg file
+then rename the file type on the duplicate of the application to what ever you did in the .reg file

 then save